 However, when walking through game reserves where both white- and black rhinos are present, it can be tricky to identify which specie a track belongs to.
 Norman, our specialist tracking instructor, outlines some distinguishing features to look for when identifying rhino tracks:

 - A black rhino’s track has three distinctive toes with large thick toenails.
 The toe in the middle is large and wide, with two smaller outer toes.
 When compared to white rhinos, black rhino’s outside toes are smaller, narrower and situated slightly further apart (lower down) from the middle toe.

-- Creases produced by the sole of the foot are evident in the track, however not as prevalent as white rhino.
+- Creases produced by the sole of the foot are evident in the track, however not as prevalent as white rhinos.

-- Track size: the front foot is approximately 24cm in length and the hind 23cm long.
+- Track size: the front foot is approximately 24cm in length and the hind is 23cm long.

-- Its heel has shallow indentation, whilst the white rhino indentation is more distinct.
+- Its heel has a shallow indentation, whilst the white rhino indentation is more distinct.

-- The dung of a black rhino contain fragments of very small twigs, branches and leaves, usually bitten off at a 45 degree angle – it is a browser as opposed to its grazing cousin, the white rhino.
-Black rhino are also well known for their tolerance of the poisonous plants such as Tree Euphobia.
+- The dung of a black rhino contains fragments of very small twigs, branches and leaves, usually bitten off at a 45-degree angle – it is a browser as opposed to its grazing cousin, the white rhino.
+Black rhinos are also well known for their tolerance of poisonous plants such as Tree Euphobia.